 Okay, strike that last one.

-We are justifiably concerned.
-And we are stuck with their decision.
+Conservatives are justifiably concerned.
+We are stuck with their decisions.

 Does this mean the United States is through?
 Will God write ‘Ichabod’ over what used to be a great country?
 Should we preachers deliver its eulogy from our pulpits?

 When a friend sent his sermon outline for the July 4th message he planned to preach–it was mostly a litany of what’s wrong with America–he was not asking for my opinion.
 He said, “What do you think is the future of America?”

 I mulled that over a few hours before replying.
 Then I said something like the following….